Charles Njonjo: Personal life and death

-In 1972, Njonjo married Margaret Bryson, with whom he had three children, Elizabeth Wairimu, Mary Wambui, and David Njonjo.
+In 1972, Njonjo married Margaret Bryson, with whom he had three children, Elizabeth Wairimū, Mary Wambūi, and Josiah Njonjo.
 He was 51 at the time of his wedding, having passed off many chances to marry earlier.
-Soon after his return from England, he was to marry Margaret Wanjiru Koinange but broke off the engagement.
+Soon after his return from England, he was to marry Margaret Wanjirū Koinange but broke off the engagement.
 Ms. Margaret Bryson was the daughter of Anglican missionary Rev. Edgar Bryson.
 Njonjo had been the best man of his close friend Tom Mboya, who married Pamela Odede at St. Peter Claver's Catholic Church in January 1962.

 Njonjo and his brother, James, were one of the richest families in Kenya.
 He had extensive landholding across the country.
 Njonjo also owned interests in high-profile financial institutions, including banks and insurance companies.

-He turned 100 on 23 January 2020, and died of pneumonia, 3 weeks before his 102nd birthday, on 2 January 2022 at his residence in Old Muthaiga.
+He turned 100 on 23 January 2020, and died of pneumonia, at age 101, on 2 January 2022 at his residence in Old Muthaiga.